northlander/activemft/README.md

 A number of message driven workers will then dispatch the files to the target system from the queue.
 If it fails, redelivery is attempted.

+# Deployment
+The released deployment is a plain old WAR to be deployd in Apache Tomcat.

+You may theoretically also run the war a plain java program: "java -jar activemft-0.0.1-SNAPSHOT.war --spring.profiles.active=prod".

+Future experiments will show if deploying ActiveMFT in PaaS soultions (heroku, cloud foundry, open shift, ...) is a good idea.
+There is some local disk space required for the Apache Artemis message buffer after all.

 # Roadmap

 ### Protocols